pedjas/q2a-hide-users-list/README.md

 More than that, if user tries to access users list or user profile by typing URL of the page it will also be protected.

+Works with Question2Answer version 1.8.0.
+Not tested with earlier versions.

 HOW TO USE

 Install this plugin by copying it to qa-plugin/qa-hide-users-list directory and enable it using Question2Answer site admin.